JUNO Sensitivity to Invisible Decay Modes of Neutrons: Background estimation

 For the Atm-$\nu$ NC background, we first calculate the total event rate of three interactions in Eqs.~(\ref{C11})-(\ref{Li8}).
 The five typical generator models in Table~\ref{tab:summary_Atm_model} give significantly different predictions, as shown in Fig.~\ref{fig:NC}.
 The rate derived from the NuWro SF nuclear model (N2) is lower compared to other models.
 The averaged rate from the three GENIE models is higher than that from the two NuWro models.
 To reasonably estimate the Atm-$\nu$ NC background, we select the maximal and minimal values among the five predicted event rates, and then take their mean value as the nominal event rate.
 The systematic uncertainty from the interaction cross section is chosen as half of the difference between the maximum and minimum values.
 This uncertainty estimation method can fully encompass all five models.
 Using Eq.~(\ref{eq:double_singles_n}), we analyze the accidental coincident background between the Atm-$\nu$ NC reactions in Eqs.~(\ref{B10})-(\ref{Be8}) and Single.
 All five models indicate that the Atm-$\nu$ NC Double+Single background is not negligible for $n \rightarrow inv$, as shown in Fig.~\ref{fig:NC}.
 We finally consider the statistical error and the systematic uncertainty from the Atm-$\nu$ flux.
 Previous research has already delineated the systematic uncertainty estimation from the Atm-$\nu$ flux at the JUNO site \cite{Cheng:2020aaw}.
-Given that this research also employs the identical Honda Flux with an energy range of 0-20 GeV, we conservatively apply a systematic uncertainty of 30\% to the flux.
+Given that this research also employs the identical Honda Flux with an energy range of 0.1-20 GeV, we conservatively apply a systematic uncertainty of 30\% to the flux.
 After considering all uncertainties, the final total Atm-$\nu$ NC background number is 3.0 $\pm$ 1.1 in 10 years, as listed in Table~\ref{tab:bkg_summary}.
+Their energy, time interval, and spatial distributions have been shown in Fig.~\ref{fig:sig_distibution_n}.
+In the $E_1$ spectrum of NC, a peak is observed from the $2 n +^{10}$C reaction channel.
+Our simulation observed a case where some final state nucleons of the NC interaction process from GENIE had zero momentum in GENIE (3.0.6), potentially affecting the prompt signal composition for $2 n+^{10}$C. Additional calculations were performed to address this issue.
+Our estimations with 5 models and 2 generators (GENIE and NuWro) show that its impact on the final results is negligible.